popphp/pop-queue/README.md

 $queue->pushAll();
 ```

-When the time comes to execute the job, the application object will get passed
+When the time comes to execute the job, the application object can be passed into
+the queue object.
+From there, the application object will get passed down and prepended
-down and prepended the application object to the callable object's parameters:
+to the callable object's parameters:

 ```php
 use Pop\Queue\Queue;